This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The house sits alongside the new National Trust interpretation centre, Porth y Swnt (which translates as ‘gateway to the sound’) that offers an insight into this areas rich history, culture and environment.
 Explore, learn, reflect and enjoy the natural environment, and get ideas for activities, walks, attractions and things to do on the peninsula.
 Guests at Henfaes apartments have free access to Porth y Swnt during their stay.

-Parking: One designated parking space within walking distance in National Trust car park.
+Parking: One designated parking space within walking distance in the National Trust car park.
+Guests are not able to unload/load next to the apartments.

 Garden: The apartments share an enclosed garden.